 - Because of their ability to affect pH and body chemistry, preliminary research seems to indicate that the balance of friendly bacteria in the intestines and elsewhere in and on the body can actually affect mood and mental clarity.

 - Stress – Frequent exposure to stressors paired with an imbalanced response to stress can be hard on the neurological system, eventually affecting overall mood.

 - Heavy Metals – Through environmental exposure, heavy metals such as aluminum, lead, and mercury can eventually wind up in the brain.
-The extent to which the body is able to detoxify itself of these elements can eventually affect mental clarity, concentration, memory7,8 and behavior9,10.*
+The extent to which the body is able to detoxify itself of these elements can eventually affect mental clarity, concentration, memory, and behavior.